Last updated

 Which one fits your shop

-If your work depends on matching seams to the vein and pattern of a physical slab you've already photographed, Slabsmith's imaging and templating pipeline is doing a job StoneNest was never designed for, and the $15,000–$30,000 system cost plus ongoing maintenance reflects real, specialized capability.
-If what's slowing your bids down is simply not knowing how many slabs a countertop job needs until someone eyeballs it, StoneNest's $69–99/mo subscription covers that specific gap - up to 18 unit types, batches of up to 6 slabs, a 0.133″ default kerf and 0.50″ edge offset, both editable, fully offline.
+Matching seams to the vein of a physical slab you've already photographed is a job StoneNest was never designed for — and one that carries a $15,000–$30,000 system cost plus ongoing maintenance whether or not your bids need it.
+If what's slowing your bids down is simply not knowing how many slabs a countertop job needs until someone eyeballs it, StoneNest's $69–99/mo subscription covers that specific gap - up to 18 unit types, batches of up to 6 slabs, a 0.133″ default kerf and 0.50″ edge offset, both editable, right on your PC.
 On the Ridgeline Flats demo job - 108 units across 3 unit types - that nested to 132 slabs at 81.6% yield.

 Plenty of shops could reasonably use both: Slabsmith for the physical-slab imaging and match layout, StoneNest earlier in the process for a fast, repeatable count to quote from.
 There's a free Estimator Mode with manual entry if you just want to sanity-check quantities without DXF import or export.
 To see the DXF workflow itself, try StoneNest free for 7 days, no card required (a separate eval path from any paid seat, which starts billing immediately).
 Full pricing, including the 30-day refund on your first paid month, is at /pricing/.